cran-task-views/Tracking/Tracking.md

   eye trackers are imported and transformed into (x,y,t) tracking data with `r pkg("eyelinker")`.

+### Formal classes

+Several packages offer formal classes to store and handle tracking data, with both a space and time structures for the data: `r pkg("adehabitatLT"), `r pkg("move2")` (replacing `r pkg("move")`), `r pkg("sftrack"), `r pkg("trip"), `r pkg("trajectories").
+Formal classes can benefit both users to manipulate tracking data and developers to rely on such classes for their own needs.

 ### Post-processing

-Post-processing of tracking data comprises data cleaning (e.g.  identification of outliers or errors), compressing (i.e. reducing data resolution which is sometimes called resampling) and computation of metrics based on tracking data, which are useful for posterior analyses.
+Post-processing of tracking data comprises import from online repositories, data cleaning (e.g. identification of outliers or errors), compressing (i.e. reducing data resolution which is sometimes called resampling) and computation of metrics based on tracking data, which are useful for posterior analyses.

+- **Import from online repositories**: `r pkg("move2")` (replacing `r pkg("move")`) allows to import data from [Movebank](https://movebank.org).
 - **Data cleaning:** `r pkg("argosfilter")` and
   `r pkg("SDLfilter")` implement functions to filter implausible platform terminal transmitter (PTT) locations. `r pkg("SDLfilter")` is also adapted to